 But just because your employer calls you an independent contractor, it does not necessarily make you one.
 You may still be able to obtain workers compensation benefits if you can prove that you were misclassified by your employer.

-“Most workers in California tend to think that if they sign an independent contractor agreement with their employer, they will have no legal option to recover compensation even if they were misclassified by their employer,” explains our experienced on-the-job injuries attorney in Los Angeles.
+“Most workers in California tend to think that if they sign an independent contractor agreement with their employer, they will have no legal option to recover compensation even if they were misclassified by their employer,” explains our experienced on-the-job injuries lawyer in Los Angeles.
 “This is not true even if that agreement says that you are not eligible to receive workers compensation benefits in case of a job-related injury.”

 In most situations, the difference between an independent contractor and employee can be blurred and ambiguous.
 That is why seeking legal advice from a skilled lawyer, who will be able to make the determination for you, is vital to determine whether or not you are eligible to receive workers compensation.